Muddit: Liberating Generation Beyond Text-to-Image with a Unified Discrete Diffusion Model: Abstract

 \section{Abstract}

 Unified generation models aim to handle diverse tasks across modalities—such as text generation, image generation, and vision-language reasoning—within a single architecture and decoding paradigm.
 Autoregressive unified models suffer from slow inference due to sequential decoding, and non-autoregressive unified models suffer from weak generalization due to limited pretrained backbones.
-We introduce \name{}, a \textbf{u}nified \textbf{d}iscrete \textbf{di}ffusion \textbf{t}ransformer that enables fast and parallel generation across both text and image modalities.
+We introduce the second-generation Meissonic: \name{}, a \textbf{u}nified \textbf{d}iscrete \textbf{di}ffusion \textbf{t}ransformer that enables fast and parallel generation across both text and image modalities.
 Unlike prior unified diffusion models trained from scratch, \name{} integrates strong \textbf{visual priors} from a pretrained text-to-image backbone with a lightweight text decoder, enabling flexible and high-quality multimodal generation under a unified architecture.
 Empirical results show that \name{} achieves competitive or superior performance compared to significantly larger autoregressive models in both quality and efficiency.
 The work highlights the potential of purely discrete diffusion, when equipped with strong visual priors, as a scalable and effective backbone for unified generation.
-The code and model are available at \url{https://github.com/M-E-AGI-Lab/Muddit}.